uetsymphonique/mitre-knowledge-base/techniques_procedures/TA0040-impact.md

 ### T1496.002 - Resource Hijacking: Bandwidth Hijacking

+Procedures:

+- Adversaries may leverage the network bandwidth resources of co-opted systems to complete resource-intensive tasks, which may impact system and/or hosted service availability.
+Adversaries may also use malware that leverages a system's network bandwidth as part of a botnet in order to facilitate Network Denial of Service campaigns and/or to seed malicious torrents.
+Alternatively, they may engage in proxyjacking by selling use of the victims' network bandwidth and IP address to proxyware services.
+Finally, they may engage in internet-wide scanning in order to identify additional targets for compromise.
+In addition to incurring potential financial costs or availability disruptions, this technique may cause reputational damage if a victim’s bandwidth is used for illegal activities.

 ### T1496.003 - Resource Hijacking: SMS Pumping

+Procedures:

+- Adversaries may leverage messaging services for SMS pumping, which may impact system and/or hosted service availability.
+SMS pumping is a type of telecommunications fraud whereby a threat actor first obtains a set of phone numbers from a telecommunications provider, then leverages a victim’s messaging infrastructure to send large amounts of SMS messages to numbers in that set.
+By generating SMS traffic to their phone number set, a threat actor may earn payments from the telecommunications provider.
+Threat actors often use publicly available web forms, such as one-time password (OTP) or account verification fields, in order to generate SMS traffic.
+These fields may leverage services such as Twilio, AWS SNS, and Amazon Cognito in the background.
+In response to the large quantity of requests, SMS costs may increase and communication channels may become overwhelmed.

 ### T1496.004 - Resource Hijacking: Cloud Service Hijacking

+Procedures:

+- Adversaries may leverage compromised software-as-a-service (SaaS) applications to complete resource-intensive tasks, which may impact hosted service availability.
+For example, adversaries may leverage email and messaging services, such as AWS Simple Email Service (SES), AWS Simple Notification Service (SNS), SendGrid, and Twilio, in order to send large quantities of spam / Phishing emails and SMS messages.
+Alternatively, they may engage in LLMJacking by leveraging reverse proxies to hijack the power of cloud-hosted AI models.
+In some cases, adversaries may leverage services that the victim is already using.
+In others, particularly when the service is part of a larger cloud platform, they may first enable the service.
+Leveraging SaaS applications may cause the victim to incur significant financial costs, use up service quotas, and otherwise impact availability.

 ### T1498.001 - Network Denial of Service: Direct Network Flood

+Procedures:

+- Adversaries may attempt to cause a denial of service (DoS) by directly sending a high-volume of network traffic to a target.
+This DoS attack may also reduce the availability and functionality of the targeted system(s) and network.
+Direct Network Floods are when one or more systems are used to send a high-volume of network packets towards the targeted service's network.
+Almost any network protocol may be used for flooding.
+Stateless protocols such as UDP or ICMP are commonly used but stateful protocols such as TCP can be used as well.
+Botnets are commonly used to conduct network flooding attacks against networks and services.
+Large botnets can generate a significant amount of traffic from systems spread across the global Internet.
+Adversaries may have the resources to build out and control their own botnet infrastructure or may rent time on an existing botnet to conduct an attack.
+In some of the worst cases for distributed DoS (DDoS), so many systems are used to generate the flood that each one only needs to send out a small amount of traffic to produce enough volume to saturate the target network.
+In such circumstances, distinguishing DDoS traffic from legitimate clients becomes exceedingly difficult.
+Botnets have been used in some of the most high-profile DDoS flooding attacks, such as the 2012 series of incidents that targeted major US banks.

 ### T1498.002 - Network Denial of Service: Reflection Amplification

+Procedures:

+- Adversaries may attempt to cause a denial of service (DoS) by reflecting a high-volume of network traffic to a target.
+This type of Network DoS takes advantage of a third-party server intermediary that hosts and will respond to a given spoofed source IP address.
+This third-party server is commonly termed a reflector.
+An adversary accomplishes a reflection attack by sending packets to reflectors with the spoofed address of the victim.
+Similar to Direct Network Floods, more than one system may be used to conduct the attack, or a botnet may be used.
+Likewise, one or more reflectors may be used to focus traffic on the target.
+This Network DoS attack may also reduce the availability and functionality of the targeted system(s) and network.
+Reflection attacks often take advantage of protocols with larger responses than requests in order to amplify their traffic, commonly known as a Reflection Amplification attack.
+Adversaries may be able to generate an increase in volume of attack traffic that is several orders of magnitude greater than the requests sent to the amplifiers.
+The extent of this increase will depending upon many variables, such as the protocol in question, the technique used, and the amplifying servers that actually produce the amplification in attack volume.
+Two prominent protocols that have enabled Reflection Amplification Floods are DNS and NTP, though the use of several others in the wild have been documented.
+In particular, the memcache protocol showed itself to be a powerful protocol, with amplification sizes up to 51,200 times the requesting packet.

 ### T1499.001 - Endpoint Denial of Service: OS Exhaustion Flood

+Procedures:

+- Adversaries may launch a denial of service (DoS) attack targeting an endpoint's operating system (OS).
+A system's OS is responsible for managing the finite resources as well as preventing the entire system from being overwhelmed by excessive demands on its capacity.
+These attacks do not need to exhaust the actual resources on a system; the attacks may simply exhaust the limits and available resources that an OS self-imposes.
+Different ways to achieve this exist, including TCP state-exhaustion attacks such as SYN floods and ACK floods.
+With SYN floods, excessive amounts of SYN packets are sent, but the 3-way TCP handshake is never completed.
+Because each OS has a maximum number of concurrent TCP connections that it will allow, this can quickly exhaust the ability of the system to receive new requests for TCP connections, thus preventing access to any TCP service provided by the server.
+ACK floods leverage the stateful nature of the TCP protocol.
+A flood of ACK packets are sent to the target.
+This forces the OS to search its state table for a related TCP connection that has already been established.
+Because the ACK packets are for connections that do not exist, the OS will have to search the entire state table to confirm that no match exists.
+When it is necessary to do this for a large flood of packets, the computational requirements can cause the server to become sluggish and/or unresponsive, due to the work it must do to eliminate the rogue ACK packets.
+This greatly reduces the resources available for providing the targeted service.

 ### T1499.002 - Endpoint Denial of Service: Service Exhaustion Flood

+Procedures:

+- Adversaries may target the different network services provided by systems to conduct a denial of service (DoS).
+Adversaries often target the availability of DNS and web services, however others have been targeted as well.
+Web server software can be attacked through a variety of means, some of which apply generally while others are specific to the software being used to provide the service.
+One example of this type of attack is known as a simple HTTP flood, where an adversary sends a large number of HTTP requests to a web server to overwhelm it and/or an application that runs on top of it.
+This flood relies on raw volume to accomplish the objective, exhausting any of the various resources required by the victim software to provide the service.
+Another variation, known as a SSL renegotiation attack, takes advantage of a protocol feature in SSL/TLS.
+The SSL/TLS protocol suite includes mechanisms for the client and server to agree on an encryption algorithm to use for subsequent secure connections.
+If SSL renegotiation is enabled, a request can be made for renegotiation of the crypto algorithm.
+In a renegotiation attack, the adversary establishes a SSL/TLS connection and then proceeds to make a series of renegotiation requests.
+Because the cryptographic renegotiation has a meaningful cost in computation cycles, this can cause an impact to the availability of the service when done in volume.

 ### T1499.003 - Endpoint Denial of Service: Application Exhaustion Flood

+Procedures:

+- Adversaries may target resource intensive features of applications to cause a denial of service (DoS), denying availability to those applications.
+For example, specific features in web applications may be highly resource intensive.
+Repeated requests to those features may be able to exhaust system resources and deny access to the application or the server itself.

 ### T1499.004 - Endpoint Denial of Service: Application or System Exploitation